voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 Loading datasets
 ----------------

-Depending on the format of your data and labels, FiftyOne provides a few different options for loading your |Dataset|.
+Depending on the format of your data and labels, FiftyOne provides a few different options for loading your data into a |Dataset|.
 Navigate the tabs below to figure out which option is best for you.

 .. tabs::

     .. tab:: I have data in a common format

-        FiftyOne provides simple functions to :doc:`load your datasets from disk<datasets>`.
+        FiftyOne provides easy-to-use functions to load your datasets from disk.
 You can automatically load your data if it is stored in one of the following formats:

         - :ref:`ImageDirectory`
         - :ref:`FiftyOneImageClassificationDataset`